Introduction to views

 A view is a virtual table defined by a SQL query.
-When you create a view, you query it in the same way you query a table.
-When a user queries the view, the query results contain data only from the tables and fields specified in the query that defines the view.
+You can use views to provide an easily reusable name for a complex query or a limited set of data that you can then authorize other users to access.
+Once you create a view, a user can then query the view as they would a table.
+Query results contain only the data from the tables and fields specified in the query that defines the view.

-You can also use a view as a data source for a visualization tool such as Google Data Studio.
+You can also use a view as a data source for a visualization tool such as Looker Studio.

 BigQuery views are subject to the following limitations: